FragSoc/riskofrain2-docker/README.md

 If you need more fine-grained control over the server configuration, you can bind mount over the `/server.cfg` file in the container, overriding anything you set with the environment vars.

-## Modded Variant
+## Pure Vanilla Variant

-A variant of the server with [BepInExPack]() and [R2API]() is available by building using `bepapi.Dockerfile`.
+A variant of the server without modding APIs installed is available by targeting the `vanilla` stage (add `--target vanilla` to your `docker build` command).
-This variant comes with one volume, `/mods`, where you should place mod files in order to load them into the game.

-See the [Risk of Rain 2 Modding Wiki](https://github.com/risk-of-thunder/R2Wiki/wiki) for more information.

 # Licensing